Skip to content

 ]);

-// Create objects with AI-generated content using {{placeholders}}
+// Create objects with AI-generated content using {{placeholders}}.

-const { object: sun } = await channel.createObject({
+const { object: sun } = await channel.createObject('body', {

 name: 'Sun',